 This heap of nitrogen and carbon rich waste must be turned on a regular basis, for bits both large and fine to decompose thanks to moisture and the work of various invisible agents like bacteria, fungus, worms…

-Adding compost to the ground is best done in fall and at the end of winter.
-It is also possible in spring in the form of mulch between vegetable rows, but the amount of compost added varies depending on the type of plant grown.
+- It is also possible in spring in the form of mulch between vegetable rows, but the amount of compost added varies depending on the type of plant grown.

 - This is called “topdressing” in the gardening slang.